fingltd/devrecog-sample-program-c/README.md

 1. The local scanner, which scans the network for devices
 2. The device recognition API, providing the recognition technology

-The Fing SDK is delivered as a library for Windows, Linux, MAC OSx, OpenWRT and other Unix-like platforms and can be downloaded from here:
+The Fing SDK is delivered as a library for Windows, Linux and MAC OSx.

+__While the kit has been designed mostly for desktop-oriented operating systems, it can be integrated on server-oriented operating system, such as Windows server, Ubuntu server.__

+## Downloads
+Below the link for Linux-based operating system:

 | Name | Description | Link |
 | ---- | ----------- | ---- |